openfaas/faas/CONTRIBUTING.md

 Please read this whole guide and make sure you agree to our DCO agreement (included below):

 * Sign-off your commits
 * Complete the whole template for issues and pull requests
+* [Reference addressed issues](https://help.github.com/articles/closing-issues-using-keywords/) in the PR description & commit messages - use 'Fixes #IssueNo'
 * Always give instructions for testing
 * Give us CLI commands and output or screenshots where you can

 **I have a question, a suggestion or need help**